JAAFIRST559/Intent-Classification-with-Hugging-Face-jarvis/README.md

 ## Quickstart

-Get started with Transformers right away with the [Pipeline](https://huggingface.co/docs/transformers/pipeline_tutorial) API.
+Get started with Transformers right away with the pipeline API.
 The `Pipeline` is a high-level inference class that supports text, audio, vision, and multimodal tasks.
 It handles preprocessing the input and returns the appropriate output.

 Instantiate a pipeline and specify model to use for text generation.
 The model is downloaded and cached so you can easily reuse it again.
 Finally, pass some text to prompt the model.